FGIT: Fault-Guided Fine-Tuning for Code Generation: Approach

 \subsection{Error-Sensitive Segments Identification}

-The input to this component is the instruction-tuning dataset $\mathcal{D} = {(c^{\text{correct}}_i, p^{\text{target}}i)}_{i=1}^{N}$, where $p^{\text{target}}_i$ represents the target problem description and $c^{\text{correct}}_i$ denotes the correct implementation.
+The input to this component is the instruction-tuning dataset $\mathcal{D} = {(c^{\text{correct}}_i, p^{\text{target}}_i)}_{i=1}^{N}$, where $p^{\text{target}}_i$ represents the target problem description and $c^{\text{correct}}_i$ denotes the correct implementation.
 The output is an enhanced dataset $\mathcal{D} = {(c^{\text{correct}}_i, c^{\text{incorrect}}_i, p^{\text{target}}_i)}_{i=1}^{N}$ with error-sensitive segment information, where $c^{\text{incorrect}}_i$ represents the corresponding similar but incorrect implementation.
-To generate incorrect code variants, we utilize a stronger teacher LLM with a carefully designed prompt.
+To generate incorrect code variants, we utilize a teacher LLM with a carefully designed prompt.
+We choose an LLM-based approach over code mutation techniques because teacher models, by leveraging error commonalities learned from their extensive code corpora, offer better flexibility in producing a diverse range of incorrect variants.
 The prompt template is shown in Figure~\ref{fig:prompt}, which consists of two parts.
-The first part defines the task for producing incorrect responses corresponding to the target problem and correct answer, explicitly specifying that outputs must be similar to correct solutions, with responses constrained to markdown formatting for consistent post-processing.
-The second part provides contextual references by presenting the target problem description and the correct solution.
+The first part defines the task for producing incorrect responses corresponding to the target problem and answer, specifying that outputs should be similar to correct solutions, with responses constrained to markdown formatting for consistent post-processing.
+The second part provides contextual references to the target problem description and solution.

-After obtaining pairs of correct and incorrect code, we extract the differences to identify \textit{error-sensitive segments} and process them at different granularity levels to capture both line-level and token-level information.
+We generate multiple incorrect variants for each correct implementation and select the one that is most similar to the correct solution.
+To identify the most similar one, we employ an embedding-based approach because embeddings can capture semantic similarities that purely lexical comparisons might overlook.
+Specifically, we generate embeddings with UnixCoder~\cite{guo2022unixcoder} for its deep understanding of code structures and semantics derived from its diverse, large-scale code corpora.
+We then extract the differences to identify \ess and process them at different granularity levels to capture both line-level and token-level information.
 Specifically, we designate $c^{\text{incorrect}}$ as the \emph{pre-change} version and $c^{\text{correct}}$ as the \emph{post-change} version.

 \textit{Line-Level Differences}.
 We align $c^{\text{correct}}_i$ and $c^{\text{incorrect}}_i$ line-by-line using Python's \texttt{difflib} library.
-For each line, the tool assigns a flag indicating whether it should be deleted (\texttt{-}), added (\texttt{+}), or remain unchanged.
+For each line, it assigns a flag indicating whether it should be deleted (\texttt{-}), added (\texttt{+}), or remain unchanged.
 We extract the lines marked for deletion from $c^{\text{incorrect}}$ and those marked for addition from $c^{\text{correct}}$.

 Let $L_c$ and $L_a$ denote the number of code lines in the correct code $c^{\text{correct}}$ and incorrect code $c^{\text{incorrect}}$, respectively.
 Based on these extracted lines, we construct the line-level boolean mask vectors $V_{\text{line}}^c$ and $V_{\text{line}}^a$ for $c^{correct}$ and $c^{incorrect}$ as follows: \begin{small}